The smarter way

 This setup ensures compliance with KNET's requirements and provides a clear user experience for handling failed payments.

-This payment option allows direct payments to be performed from the mobile SDK.
-A UI is provided by the SDK, where the CHD is entered by the user.
-If permitted by the backend, the card can be saved for future payments as a tokenized payment.
+This payment option enables direct payments through the mobile SDK.
+The SDK provides a user interface where the Cardholder Data (CHD) is entered by the user.
+If permitted by the backend, the card can be tokenized and saved for future payments.

-Here’s how the onsite checkout screen looks like:
+Below is an example of how the onsite checkout screen appears:

 The SDK utilizes Sentry for error logging and reporting, which is initialized based on the configuration from SDK Studio.
 However, since the SDK is integrated into the merchant's app, conflicts may arise if the app also uses Sentry.
 To avoid this, merchants can disable Sentry in the Checkout SDK by setting the is_enabled flag to false in the configuration.